zama-ai/concrete/docs/core-features/extensions.md

 ```

 {% hint style="danger" %}
-The wrapped function:
+The wrapped functions must follow these criteria:

-* shouldn't have any side effects (e.g., no modification of global state)
+- **No side effects**: For example, avoid modifying global state.
-* should be deterministic (e.g., no random numbers)
+- **Deterministic**: For example, no random number generation.
-* should have input shapes which are broadcastable to the output shape (i.e., `input.shape` should be broadcastable to `output.shape` for all inputs)
+- **Broadcastable shapes**: `input.shape` should be broadcastable to `output.shape` for all inputs.
-* each output element should correspond to a single input element (e.g., `output[0]` should only depend on `input[0]` of all inputs)
+- **Element-wise mapping**: Each output element must correspond to a single input element, for example, `output[0]` should only depend on `input[0]` of all inputs.

-If any of these constraints are violated, the outcome is undefined.
+Violating these constraints may result in undefined outcome.
 {% endhint %}

 {% hint style="warning" %}